ohmin839/jsybuben/jsybuben-core/README.md

 ## Collection

 ### CLI
-A command to list words uniquely from text written in Armenian.
+`jsybubencoll` is a command to list words uniquely from text written in Armenian.

 ```bash
 $ cat anthem_ascii.txt | npx jsybubenconv | npx jsybubencoll